squid-cache/squid-cache.github.io/SquidFaq/WindowsUpdate.rst

 A mix of configuration options are required to force caching of range requests.
 Particularly when large objects are involved.

- * '''SquidConf:range_offset_limit'''.
-Use '''-1''' To always pull the entire file from the start when a range is requested.
  * '''SquidConf:maximum_object_size'''.
 Default value is a bit small.
 It needs to be somewhere 100MB or higher to cope with the IE updates.

+ * '''SquidConf:range_offset_limit'''.
+Does the main work of converting range requests into cacheable requests.
+Use the same size limit as SquidConf:maximum_object_size to prevent conversion of requests fro objects which will not cache anyway.
+With [[Squid-3.2]] or later use the '''windowsupdate''' ACL list defined below to apply this offset limit only to windows updates.

  * '''SquidConf:quick_abort_min'''.
 May need to be altered to allow the full object to download when the client software disconnects.
-Some Squid releases let range_offset_limit override properly, some have weird behavior when combined.
+Some Squid releases let SquidConf:range_offset_limit override properly, some have weird behavior when combined.

 {{{
-range_offset_limit -1
+range_offset_limit 200 MB windowsupdate
 maximum_object_size 200 MB
 quick_abort_min -1
 }}}
- . {i} Due to the problem below we recommend service packs be handled specially.
+ . {i} Due to the slow-down problem below we recommend service packs be handled specially.
- .

 == Preventing Early or Frequent Replacement ==